rkuma183/wilsonmar.github.io/_posts/2017-01-06-jpetstore.md

    mvn clean package
    </strong></pre>

-   "JPetStore 6 should run in any Servlet 2.5 y JSP 2.1 compliant Java server."
+   JPetStore 6 should run in any Servlet 2.5 y JSP 2.1 compliant Java server.

    Eclipse is not needed either, you can run the sample from your favorite IDE or the command line.